Q: How long does it take to make a banjo?

 A: I believe that the playability of a banjo is just important as its sound, maybe even more so, because the tone can always be modified.
 I push the necks of my banjos up slightly, in relation to the rim, which creates a nice low action over the frets but also creates a fairly high action over the scoop and the head so there is plenty of room for your thumb when playing clawhammer.
 I also like a fairly tall bridge and a medium length tailpiece which both increase the pressure of the strings going over the bridge leading to more projection from the banjo.
 I typically I set my banjos up with an 11/16" bridge, located 7/8" behind the center of the head, with an 1/8" action at the 12th fret, and 5/16" action over the scoop and head.

-Q: What is Rocklite, and why are you using it?
+Q: What is Blackwood Tek, and why are you using it?

-A: Rocklite is an engineered wood that is made from fast growing, sustainably harvested trees - the wood is compressed with resin to mimic the hardness, durability, and color of ebony.
-It is produced in Europe and has been used as fingerboards for years with good results.
-I was using Richlite, an ebony substitute made from recycled paper, but Rocklite feels much more like wood and even has a grain to it.
-Ebony is becoming increasing scarce due to overharvesting.
-Check out The State of Ebony from Bob Taylor, owner of Taylor Guitars, for a detailed rundown of the situation...it's really sad.
+A: Blackwood Tek is an engineered wood made from sustainable, fast growing trees (Pinus sp.) - the relatively soft wood is dyed black and then compressed with organic resins to mimic the hardness, durability, and color of ebony.
+Unfortunately, ebony has become increasing scarce due to years of overharvesting, which to me justifies the slight compromise of using an engineered wood.
+Check out The State of Ebony from Bob Taylor, owner of Taylor Guitars, for a detailed rundown of the sad situation.

 Q: What are the tonal differences between an 11" rim and a 12" rim?

-A: An 11" rim will have a more focused, brighter tone, and a 12" rim will be bassier and have a warmer tone, and also just have a bigger more complex sound.
+A: An 11" rim will have a more focused, brighter tone, and a 12" rim will be bassier and have a warmer tone, and also just have a bigger, richer more complex sound.

 Q: Where do you get your hardware?

-A: I designed the cast Buckeye Tailpieces and Butterfly L-shoes and have them cast for me, and the rest of my hardware is made by Rickard Banjos.
+A: I designed the Buckeye Tailpieces and Butterfly L-shoes and have them cast for me, and the rest of my hardware is made by Rickard Banjos, who are based out of Canada and do fantastic work.

 Q: Why do you have your tailpieces and L-shoes cast instead of machined?